Worksheet ready

 Can I make the same worksheet again?

 Yes.
 Keep the same Worksheet seed and the same settings.
-The rows, hidden positions, Answer Key, Sequence Ledger, and JSON will match.
+The rows, hidden positions, answer key, sequence ledger, setup notes, and JSON will match.

 What is the difference between middle, mixed, and challenge blanks?

-Middle blanks only hides interior terms, Mixed blanks may include endpoints after using interior positions, and Challenge placement can hide any position while still leaving at least two visible numbers.
+Middle hides interior terms.
+Mixed starts with interior terms and may include endpoints.
+Challenge can hide any term while still leaving two visible anchors.

 Does backward counting change the range fields?

-No. The range is still normalized into a low and high value, but backward rows count down from the high end.
-The ledger shows the row Start, End, and negative Step display for the generated sequence.
+No. The range still defines the low and high values.
+Backward rows count down from the high end, and the ledger shows the descending start, end, and signed step.

 Glossary: